 Height: 33 meters (108 feet)

-• The Colossus was a giant bronze statue of Helios, the sun god, created by the sculptor Chares of Lindos to celebrate Rhodes' victory over Cyprus.
+• Built by the sculptor Chares of Lindos to celebrate Rhodes’ victory over Cyprus.

 7. The Lighthouse of Alexandria, Egypt